 Applications will be accepted until the position is filled.
 Please submit a cover letter and resume via email to Project Director Lee Strock at email@example.com with the subject line “Legal Advocate.”
 Only applicants whom we wish to interview will be contacted.

 PCYP is an equal opportunity employer.
 Persons of color, transgender, lesbian, bisexual and queer people, persons with disabilities, persons who have lived in poverty, immigrants, persons with criminal legal contact and people fluent in more than one language are strongly encouraged to apply.

 PCYP is accepting applications from law students seeking legal internships for the Fall of 2017.

 PCYP’s internship program provides interns with unique exposure to a wide-variety of cases, under careful and supportive supervision.
 Interns work closely with staff attorneys and clients on a range of cases, including name changes and updating identity documents, affirmative and defensive immigration applications (primarily Special Immigrant Juvenile, Asylum, U and T visas), assisting clients in criminal court, public assistance advocacy, and prisoner’s rights.

-Based on interns’ interests and programmatic needs, potential work for the summer could include:
+Based on interns’ interests and programmatic needs, potential work could include:

 · Staffing weekly legal clinics at homeless drop-in centers;